Home » Connecticut Wood Suppliers — 62 Dealers & Sawmills

 Why does Connecticut have so many millwork suppliers?

-Connecticut’s 12 millwork suppliers serve the state’s extensive historic preservation market and high-end construction industry.
-The abundance of colonial and Victorian architecture requires specialized millwork for restoration projects, while affluent areas demand custom architectural details.
-This combination creates sustained demand for skilled millwork services throughout Connecticut.
+Connecticut’s 12 millwork suppliers serve the state’s active historic preservation market and high-end residential construction industry.
+The abundance of colonial and Victorian architecture requiring custom trim, moldings, and architectural details creates steady demand for specialized millwork services that can match historical profiles and use period-appropriate materials.

 Is Your Connecticut Business Listed?